-As of March 31, 2005 we had \$1,031,101 in cash and cash equivalents.
-We believe that these funds and our projected cash flows are sufficient to support our operations beyond March 31, 2006, and that sufficient cash flows will be available to meet our business objectives.
+As of June 30, 2005 we had approximately \$689,000 in cash and cash equivalents.
+We believe that these funds and our anticipated cash flows, including receipt of funding from government contracts and grants, will be sufficient to support our operations through the second quarter of 2006.